zeus-health/ctw-component-library/.changeset/neat-pumpkins-roll.md

 "@zus-health/ctw-component-library": patch
 ---

-Hide condition id in all instances
+Hide condition id from edit and add